zacanger/niddesa/README.md

 [![ko-fi](https://img.shields.io/badge/donate-KoFi-yellow.svg)](https://ko-fi.com/U7U2110VB)

 I recommend reading the PDF version, as the HTML is quite large, and the EPUB currently has some issues.
+For previous versions, you can check out the assets at a Git tag.

 ## About

-See ./book/00-introduction.md for details.
+See ./book/00-introduction.md.

 ### The Text